celer-network/goCeler-oss/README.md

 Current running OSPs can be found at https://explorer.celer.network.

-Here we only show how to operate ETH channels as examples, while ERC20 channels are also fully supported by adding `-token` arg in related commands.
-Instructions below use home folder as the base location.
-Please replace `$HOME` with your preferred local path if needed.
+Here we only show how to operate ETH channels as examples.
+ERC20 channels are also fully supported by adding `-token` arg in related [commands](./tools/osp-cli/README.md).

 ### Requirements
 - There are two storage options: SQLite3 and CockroachDB.
 Install CockroachDB if you plan to use it.